PammillerPersonal/open-source-policy/README.md

 This repository can be forked by GSA teams wishing to begin an open source project and should include some or all of the following files.
 - [Policy](policy.md) - provides further details of the official GSA Open Source Policy
 - [Practice](practice.md) - the Open Source Policy in practice - describes the approach GSA staff members should take to contribute and maintain code in the open
-- [CSS to OSS](OpenSource_code/CSS_to_OSS.md) - process of open sourcing closed code to open code based on project experience within GSA
 - [Open Source Checklist](OpenSource_code/open_source_checklist.md) - provides a checklist that teams can use when open sourcing their code
 - [checkmarx_poc](https://github.com/GSA/open-source-policy/blob/master/OpenSource_code/checkmarx_poc.md) - provides overview of our efforts for static code scan with Checkmarx
 [static_code_scan](https://github.com/GSA/open-source-policy/blob/master/OpenSource_code/static_code_scan.md) - specific instructions on code scanning